8ctopus/apache-php-fpm-alpine/README.md

 docker commit web apache-php-fpm-alpine-curl:dev
 ```

-To use the new image, update the image link in the docker-compose file.
+To use this image, update the reference in `docker-compose.yml`.

 ## more info on php-fpm